WHO WE ARE

 Doctor Andrew and Anne Wright are the Australian founding directors of Yotkom Uganda.
 They have drawn a significant sense of life direction, motivation, meaning and purpose from their understanding and experience of the Christian faith, with a particular focus on the person and work of Jesus and what it means to be His disciple in the world.

-And so began the journey of responding and exploring ways to meet the needs of the Acholi people of Northern Uganda.
-Over several years, strong trusting relationships were forged and built with health professionals and leaders in the community.
-In Australia others came alongside to help.
-Andrew and Ann discovered the power of working in a community to achieve a vision.
+Over several years, strong trusting relationships were forged with health professionals and leaders in the community.
+In Australia, others came alongside to encourage and help.
+Andrew and Anne discovered the power of working in community to achieve a vision.